xizon/Uix-Slides/readme.txt

 3. Create uix slides item and publish slides then.

-4. You can pretty much custom every aspect of the look and feel of this page by modifying the 'uix-slides-style.css' and 'partials-uix-slides.php'.
+4. You can pretty much custom every aspect of the look and feel of this page by modifying the "uix-slides-style.css" and "partials-uix-slides.php" template files (Access the path to the themes directory) .
+Best Practices for Editing WordPress Template Files:

-5. Embedding Methods:

-    (1) Place <?php get_template_part( 'partials', 'uix-slides' ); ?> in your templates.
+  (1) WordPress comes with a theme and plugin editor as part of the core functionality.
+You can find it in your install by going to "Appearance > Editor" from your sidebar.

+  (2) You can connect to your site via an FTP client, download a copy of the file you want to change, make the changes and then upload the file back to the server, overwriting the file that’s on the server.

+5. Adding Uix Slides to Web Pages.

+There are two different ways you can add the Uix Slides widget to your site's pages:

+  (1) Shortcode - Embed a shortcode into the editor of any post, page, or custom post type.

-    (2) Use [uix_slides_output show="-1"] to add it to your Post, Widgets or Page content.
+      Use [uix_slides_output show="-1"] to add it to your Post, Widgets or Page content.
 Now this shortcode has one attributes.
 Slides show at most can be customized using the "show" parameter.
 Show all items if value is '-1'.

+  (2) Template tags - Add a simple PHP function to one of your theme's template files.

+      Place <?php get_template_part( 'partials', 'uix-slides' ); ?> in your templates.

 6. The Uix Slides plugin allows users to easily enable a "Customizer Page" to themes.
 Go to "Appearance -> Customize".